St. Andrews could be underwater by 2050, according to a climate-change study

 “Unchecked, the impacts of climate change could significantly affect the sport over the long term, particularly in Scotland,” the report states, noting that one in six of Scotland’s 600 courses are located on coastline.

 The 2018 report used Montrose Links, a course that dates to 1562 and sits on the northeast coast of Scotland, as a case study.
-The North Sea has crept 70 meters closer to the course in recent years, according to research published by Dundee University.
+The North Sea has crept 70 meters closer to the course in recent years, according to research published by Dundee University, though the local port authority disputed the cause of the changes.

 “As the sea rises and the coast falls away, we’re left with nowhere to go,” Chris Curnin, director of golf at Montrose, is quoted in the report.
 “Climate change is often seen as tomorrow’s problem, but it’s already eating away at our course.”